-You can file on paper or online.
-Four out of five taxpayers file online, and the number of people who prefer to file paper tax returns are dwindling.
+You can file on paper or you can file online.
+Four out of five taxpayers file online, and the number of people who prefer to file paper tax returns is dwindling.
 Please note that once you file online, the tax authorities assume that you will want to do so again, and they will not send you a paper form anymore.

 In Belgium, married couples and registered partners file jointly but they are taxed separately on the same tax bill.

 In your tax return, you declare your income.
 You don’t report your wealth.
 If you have overseas bank accounts or insurance policies, all you do is tick a box.
 You don’t have to give any information about those (see Overseas Bank Accounts and Insurance Policies) but that does not mean that the taxman does not get any information (see Nowhere to hide).

 You don’t have to calculate the tax yourself and you don’t have to pay the tax immediately or enclose a cheque.
 This is because most tax is deducted at source; your employer pays your salary net of taxes and social security.
 And tax is deducted from pensions.